davelin18yufan/Stock-report-backend/README.md

 4. **Configure the database connection:**

-Open the config/config.json file and update the following fields with your database connection details:
+add a config.json under config folder and update the following fields with your database connection details:

     "development": {
       "username": "your_database_username",